5. Fortnightly synchronous Q&A session

 Step four: prepare for and run your synchronous session

-- It can be useful to send a Canvas announcement as a reminder the day before the session.
+- It can be useful to send an LMS announcement as a reminder the day before the session.

 - Prepare your responses to prior questions, along with any resources or links to share on screen or in chat.